mmiklovaitemm/mmiklovaitemm/README.md

-- # Hello, I'm Ugnė Miklovaitė! 👋
+- # 👋 Hello, I'm Ugnė Miklovaitė
 - I'm a second-year student at SMK College of Applied Sciences, studying Programming in Vilnius
 - Currently, I’m honing my skills in HTML, CSS, and JavaScript, while exploring advanced topics like responsive design, version control (Git & GitHub), and JavaScript frameworks like React